Our IK Multimedia iRig Mic Studio Review

 Mic Room may be more than what you need, so we ran most of our voice testing with iTalk Recorder Premium, which the iRig Mic Studio supported thanks to Standard Core Audio compatibility.
 Even with no effects added, I was impressed at the iRig Mic Studio’s ability to capture rich tones and clean audio at various distances from the source (my voice and my “guitar,” which is actually just Pearl Guitar Pro for the iPad because no one wants to listen to me practice my bass).

-At $180 in silver or black options, it’s currently $80 more than another of my of favorite iK products: the iRig Mic HD .
+It’s currently a bit more expensive than another of my of favorite iK products: the iRig Mic HD.
 However, it’s also much more portable and easy to use in a variety of settings.
 Podcasters and YouTubers especially quickly grow to love the iRig Mic Studio whether their main usage involves voice, music or both.

 If you’re already familiar with the nuances of IK Multimedia’s recording apps, all the better.
 If not, just fire up your app of choice and see how much easier a quality original makes the editing process, and how much more professional the results sound.